bencline1/Allpix_GaAs/doc/usermanual/additional.md

 Section [Parsing types and units](getting_started.md#parsing-types-and-units).
 Fields in the APF format are always stored in framework base units and do not require conversion.
-The file path provided to the field parser should always be canonical, if the file is not found or cannot be parsed, a `std::runtimeerror` exception is thrown.
+The file path provided to the field parser should always be canonical, if the file is not found or cannot be parsed, a `std::runtime_error` exception is thrown.

 The type of field data to be parsed is automatically deduced from the